uzairnz/psx-data-pipeline/README.md

 - Archive removed/delisted tickers
 - Export to Parquet or Feather for faster I/O
 - Add backfill checks for recent missing data
+- Handle tickers with non-standard URL patterns or errors

 ---